YOUR DC SUMMER STARTS HERE

 All summer residents, including non-GW individuals living in GW residence halls, will be required to adhere to all university COVID-19 measures that the rest of the community adheres to.
 Learn more about specific policies non-GW summer residents will be adhering to.

 - Are dining plans required in the summer?

-No, dining plans are not required for the summer and are optionally available for all spring residents who desire one.
+No, dining plans are not required for the summer and are optionally available for all summer residents who desire one.

 - How do I pay for summer housing costs?

 Similar to spring and fall semester housing, summer housing costs will be sent to a student's Student Account eBill.
 All questions regarding payment options and methods should be directed to the Student Accounts Office.

 - Does financial aid cover summer housing costs?

 As living in summer housing is not required for any GW student, generally financial aid options to defray summer housing costs are more limited.
 Most students, regardless of financial aid package, are required to pay the full summer housing cost.